Why do buildings subside?

 The geopolymer technology is a Finnish invention which can be used for subsidence problems in both buildings and infrastructure.
 Unlike traditional piling and other support solutions, geopolymer technology can stop subsidence both swiftly and non-disruptively.
 Residents can stay in their homes and business operations can continue normally for the duration of the repair work.

-Would you like to get a price estimation or a quote?
+Would you like to get a price estimation, quote or to know more?

-Call our customer service team on +358 3 45180011 or contact us by filling out the contact form on our website.
-We will put you in touch with one of our experts.
+Fill out the contact form and we will put you in touch with one of our experts.